sergiovenicius/sergiovenicius.github.io/_posts/2024-04-04-someWaysToHandleTechnicalDebts.md

 **Attacking Technical Debts**

-After reading some articles (https://www.infoq.com/news/2023/12/repaying-good-technical-debt/, https://verraes.net/2020/01/wall-of-technical-debt/, https://www.infoq.com/news/2024/03/tech-debt-software/), one of the best ways to deal with it is to be disciplined to handle it.
+After reading some articles [Repaying Good Technical Debt](https://www.infoq.com/news/2023/12/repaying-good-technical-debt/), [Wall of Technical Debt](https://verraes.net/2020/01/wall-of-technical-debt/), [Tech Debt Software](https://www.infoq.com/news/2024/03/tech-debt-software/), one of the best ways to deal with it is to be disciplined to handle it.
 Discipline is key to preventing accumulating technical debt.
 And in order to be disciplined you should make it difficult to ignore the debt.
 It is to make it visible.
 A good approach is to use a technical debt wall, which brings visibility.
 In the long term, high visibility results in frequent conversations about the tech debt inventory and what you are doing about it as a software organization.
 Not having any technical debt means liquidity, and liquidity means optionality.
 When you have optionality, you are available to deliver more value to the business.
 The problem isn’t technical debt; it’s unmanaged technical debt.